Anna Richards CounsellinG & Consulting

 Sometimes experiences of trauma, neglect or serious loss can overwhelm our capacity to cope, leaving our authentic emotions buried under protective defences.
 Over time this leaves us feeling cut off from others, frustrated, and stuck.
 Having spent much of my life defended against real and perceived threats, I appreciate how challenging it can be to open up.

 Often, clients find me in a major life transition (break-up and divorce, career change, gender transition, workplace conflict, or loss).
 Such transitions often trigger stress, anxiety and depression.
 They can also lead to burnout.
 With the right supports in place, such transitions can also open the door to new possibilities and personal growth.
 These changes can come to feel manageable through human connection, and you will see yourself come out the other side with greater clarity and ease.
-If your life appears to have taken a turn for the worse, therapy can become a space where you come to identify what needs to go, what can stay, and what new life might be forming on the horizon.

 Professional Qualifications